 Established in 1976, Walter Phillips Gallery is a small but dynamic gallery known for its commitment to emerging forms of art including video and performance.
 The facility features an intimate main lobby ideal for private receptions and offers private group tours of the rotating art exhibitions.

 The Eric Harvie Theatre is currently undergoing a major revitalization including improvements in accessibility, audience comfort, sightlines, and acoustics.
-Construction will commence in November 2019, with the newly named Jenny Belzberg Theatre slated to open fall 2020.
+Construction commenced in November 2019, with the newly named Jenny Belzberg Theatre slated to open fall 2020.
 The theatre is best suited for presentation ceremonies and lectures for up to 700 participants.
 This facility also features a large main lobby and foyers ideal for private receptions.
 Fully equipped, and professionally staffed, the theatre boasts full theatre production capabilities.
 Front-of-house staff, ticket printing and box office staffing are also available.

 Music and Sound Building